leorickli/bike-company-etl-aws/README.md

 <img width="346" alt="Screenshot 2023-07-24 at 08 42 24" src="https://github.com/leorickli/teste-rox/assets/106999054/e5254176-ea58-490e-93e6-a3c06151801f">

-4. Write a query using the tables Sales.SalesOrderHeader, Sales.SalesOrderDetail and Production.Product, in order to obtain the total sum of products (OrderQty) by ProductID and OrderDate.
+4. Write a query using the tables Sales.SalesOrderHeader, Sales.SalesOrderDetail and Production.Product, to obtain the total sum of products (OrderQty) by ProductID and OrderDate.

 ```
 SELECT